October 27, 2024

 SOC 2 Type II vs. ISO/IEC 27001 vs SOC1 Type II vs SOC 3: Difference and Distinction

 Aside from the various SOCs, there are several other security standards out there, each with its purpose.
 An example is the ISO/IEC 27001 and the HITRUST.
-Here, we simplify these security standards and show you how they compare with the SOC 2.
+For a detailed comparison between ISO 27001 and SOC 2, check out our ISO 27001 vs SOC 2 article.

 A comparison chart explaining the differences between SOC 2 Type II, ISO/IEC 27001, SOC 1 Type II, and SOC 3, highlighting their specific focuses, use cases, and compliance requirements.